gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 Make sure you run `sudo gitlab-ctl reconfigure` for the changes to take effect.

+NOTE: **Note:**
-**Note:** If you are running a version older than 8.16.0, you will have to manually remove the Unicorn service file (`/opt/gitlab/service/unicorn`), if exists, for reconfigure to succeed.
+If you are running a version older than 8.16.0, you will have to manually remove the Unicorn service file (`/opt/gitlab/service/unicorn`), if exists, for reconfigure to succeed.